-- (2) The Registrar appointed under subsection (1)- - (a) shall be responsible for the total administrative functions of both the District Land and Housing Tribuna1;
+- (1) There shall be a Registrar who shall be appointed by the President. - (2) The Registrar appointed under subsection (1)- - (a) shall be responsible for the total administrative functions of the District Land and Housing Tribunal; - (b) shall be the Chief Executive of the District Land and Housing Tribunal; - (c) shall be responsible for estimates and expenditure; - (d) shall advise the Minister on the fees payable for the services of the District Land and Housing Tribunal; - (e) shall perform any other duties as may from time to time be determined by the Minister. - (3) There shall be an Assistant Registrar appointed, by the Minister who shall perform all such duties as may be determined by the Registrar. - (4) The Minister shall have the power to appoint such other staff of the Tribunal to perform functions as may be required.

-- (b) shall be the Chief Executive of the District Land and Housing Tribunal. - (c) shall be responsible for estimates and expenditure; - (d) shall advise the Minister on the fees payable for the services of the District Land and Housing Tribunal.!' - (e) shall perform any other duties as may from time to time be deter- mined by the Minister. - (3) There shall be Assistant Registrar appointed, by the Minister who shall perform all such duties as may be determined by the Registrar. - (4) The Minister shall have the power to appoint such other staff of the Tribunal to perform functions as may be required.
+29. Places and times of meetings

-Place and times of meetings
+A District Land and Housing Tribunal-

-- 29. A District Land and Housing Tribunal- - (a) may be held at any place within its local limits of jurisdiction; and - (b) shall sit at such times as may be necessary for the convenient and speedy discharge of the business of the Tribunal.
+- (a) may be held at any place within its local limits of jurisdiction; and - (b) shall sit at such times as may be necessary for the convenient and speedy discharge of the business of the Tribunal.

-Proceedings and Representtation of parties
+30. Proceedings and representation of parties

-30. Proceeding of the District Land and Housing Tribunal shall be held in public and a party to the proceedings may appear in person or by an advocate or any relative or any member of the household or authorised officer of a body corporate.
+Proceedings of the District Land and Housing Tribunal shall be held in public and a party to the proceedings may appear in person or by an advocate or any relative or any member of the household or authorised officer of a body corporate.